Himanshigupta2312/sql-data-warehouse-project/README.md

 Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

 **BI: Analytics & Reporting (Data Analysis)** **Objective**
 Develop SQL-based analytics to deliver detailed insights into:

 Customer Behavior
 Product Performance
 Sales Trends
 These insights empower stakeholders with key business metrics, enabling strategic decision-making.

 **About Me:**

-I am a detail-oriented and motivated data analyst with a strong foundation in mathematics and a passion for data-driven decision-making.
-Currently pursuing my MCA from AKTU and holding a B.Sc. in Mathematics, I am continuously building my skills in SQL, Power BI, and Excel.
-I enjoy transforming raw data into meaningful insights and am committed to learning new tools and technologies to grow in the data analytics field.
+Hi there!
+I'm Himanshi Gupta ,Hi, I’m someone who enjoys working with data and finding patterns that help make better decisions.
+I have a background in mathematics, and right now I’m pursuing my MCA.
+I’m learning tools like SQL and Power BI, and I really like turning complex data into something simple and useful.
+I'm always eager to learn new things and improve my skills to grow in the field of data analytics.